puspitasarimiranti/IBM-Project-Standard-of-Living-SOL-Parameters-in-Various-Countries/README.md

 ## Data Description

-Stack Overflow, a popular website for developers, conducted an online survey of software professionals across the world.
-The survey data was later open sourced by Stack Overflow.
-The actual data set has around 49,000+ responses from 177 countries across 62 questions.
+The World Happiness Report is a landmark survey of the state of global happiness.
+The reports review the state of happiness in the world today and show how the new science of happiness explains personal and national variations in happiness.
+This is a public dataset available on the Kaggle website as World Happiness Report under the CC0: Public Domain license.

-The dataset I am going to use comes from the following source: https://survey.stackoverflow.co/ under a ODbL: Open Database License.
+The dataset I am going to use comes from the following source: https://www.kaggle.com/datasets/unsdsn/world-happiness/data under a CCO: Public Domain License.

 I will be given a subset of the original data set in this capstone project.
-We will explore, analyze, and visualize this dataset and present my analysis.
+I will explore, analyze, and visualize this dataset and present my analysis.

-Note: This randomised subset contains around 1/10th of the original data set.
-Any conclusions we draw after analyzing this subset may not reflect the real world scenario.

 The dataset is available as a .csv file here.